Raku/problem-solving/solutions/language/SWOT-TO-RAKU.md

 - is a cool name that should appeal to younger people
 - name should better appeal to non-english native speakers
 - should be easier to get distinctive TIOBE rating
+- will keep at least one core developer from leaving the project

 ## Weaknesses